Central Station great walk camp sites

 - Long walk to tent

-You’ll be glad to slip off your boots and drop your pack at this peaceful camping area after the day on the Fraser Island Great Walk.
+You’ll be glad to slip off your boots and drop your pack at this peaceful camping area after the day on the K'gari (Fraser Island) Great Walk.

-Pitch your tent in the shade of towering Fraser Island satinay, brush box, kauri pines, blue quandong and picabeen palms, and surrounded by a carpet of ferns.
+Pitch your tent in the shade of towering K'gari Satinay, brush box, kauri pines, blue quandong and Picabeen palms, and surrounded by a carpet of ferns.
 The forest is alive with a cacophony of bird song—see how many different species you can hear.

 Getting there and getting around

-Central Station walkers' camp is on Fraser Island, 15km off the coast of Hervey Bay and about 300km north of Brisbane.
+Central Station walkers' camp is on K'gari, 15km off the coast of Hervey Bay and about 300km north of Brisbane.

-- The walkers' camp is on the Fraser Island Great Walk, 7.5km north of Lake Benaroon walkers' camp, 6.6km south of Lake McKenzie walkers' camp via Basin Lake, 11.3km south of Lake McKenzie walkers' camp via Pile Valley, 10.5km east along Central Station walk, and 14.5km along the Wanggoolba walk.
+- The walkers' camp is on the K'gari (Fraser Island) Great Walk, 7.5km north of Lake Benaroon walkers' camp, 6.6km south of Lake McKenzie walkers' camp via Basin Lake, 11.3km south of Lake McKenzie walkers' camp via Pile Valley, 10.5km east along Central Station walk, and 14.5km along the Wanggoolba walk.

 You can get to the island by high clearance 4WD, on foot, by plane or with a commercial tour.